 But as a destination known for its cocktail bars (check out La Resistance), you’ll really enjoy a night out in Le Marais.
 So whether you like to party all night or love hip neighborhoods with a ton to offer, the Le Marias will keep you entertained.

 Outside of clubs and cocktail bars, be sure to check out some great sites like Marche des Enfants Rouges, the oldest covered market in France with fantastic food!
 And we absolutely loved this Paris Food Tour of Le Marais!

 So where is the best place to stay in Paris in the Le Marais neighborhood?
 Check these out:

-Again, Airbnb is a great option here, as hotels are a little bit pricier and more on the mid-range to luxury end.
+Again, VRBO is a great option here, as hotels are a little bit pricier and more on the mid-range to luxury end.

 Mid-Range: Hotel Jeanne D’Arc

 With clean and cozy rooms in the heart of the Le Marais neighborhood, it is the perfect place to base yourself for exploring this fun area.
 Prices start at $175 per night.
 (Read reviews on TripAdvisor and book here!)

 With plush décor, beautiful rooms, and great views of the Le Marais, you’ll fall in love with this hotel.
 It is also right in the heart of the neighborhood and across the street from the metro station.
 Prices start at $165 per night.
 (Read reviews on TripAdvisor and book here!)